dsurujon/vf_wgs/README.md

 ChiP is an outer membrane porin that is involved in the transport of chito-oligosaccharides.

 #### hdfR / VF_RS18695
 Intergenic mutation.
 All samples have missing coverage around the start of the transporter gene (VF_RS18695).
 On the RefSeq assembly, the annotation for the transporter has a missing N terminal end.
 The part that is missing from the sequenced strains correspond to an additional gap near the N terminal end of the CDS.
+Differences in variant calling here may be explained by the spotty coverage.
 All samples have 3-8 mutations near the missing region (intergenic), the mutations are consistent across samples.

 #### rtxA2
-All samples have a couple of consistent rtxA2 mutations.
+All samples have a couple of consistent rtxA2 mutations (D1795N, L1265F).
+The mutations that are strain-specific mostly are synonymous (P861P, P1783P, A1782A).
+1561ER, 1563B have an additional D865E - but this doesn't seem to correlate with phenotype.

 ## Environment
 Used poetry as the environment manager.
 For non-python requirements please see `code/nonpython_install.sh`